John Hope (meteorologist)

 John Raymond Hope (May 14, 1919 – June 13, 2002) was an American meteorologist who specialized in hurricane forecasting and was an on-air personality on The Weather Channel.

 Life history

 Born in Pennsylvania, Hope served as a flight navigator in the United States Army Air Forces during World War II.
 After returning to civilian life, Hope earned a degree in meteorology from the University of Illinois.
-In 2002, he died from complications of an open heart surgery.
+In 2002, he died from complications of open heart surgery.

 National Weather Service

 Hope worked as a forecaster with the National Weather Service in Memphis, Tennessee, for thirteen years.
 When astronaut John Glenn made his famous spaceflight in 1962, Hope served on the mission's meteorological team.
 In 1968, Hope began working for the National Hurricane Center in Miami, Florida.
 While at the center, Hope began receiving recognition for his technical achievements in hurricane forecasting.
 During this time, he developed a theorem commonly known as the John Hope Rule.
 It consists of two sub-theorems.
 One, that if a system is not a bona fide tropical storm before crossing the Windward Islands, or the Lesser Antilles, it will not survive the trek across the Eastern Caribbean Sea.
 If the wave is still present, formation in the Western Caribbean is possible.
 The second portion is, that if the structure of a wave or storm is good, never discount it or write it off.